Jerod Haase: North Carolina

 Haase followed Williams to North Carolina where he coached under Roy Williams for eight years.
 Haase had many responsibilities in Chapel Hill including coaching the North Carolina Tar Heels junior varsity basketball team.
 The Junior Varsity team plays a 14-game schedule against local competition as well as outside programs wanting to give their kids a chance to play in the Dean Smith Center.
 Haase had to pick 14 students out of a 70-student try-out camp to complete the junior varsity squad.
 Haase coached the JV team for three years to help prepare him for a head coaching job.
 Haase won 255 out of 317 games in nine seasons as an assistant coach for Roy Williams, with both Kansas and North Carolina.

 UAB

 On March 26, 2012, Haase was named head coach at the University of Alabama at Birmingham (UAB).

 Haase managed to get UAB back to the big dance in his third year in Birmingham.
 The Blazers, a 14 seed, upset third-seeded Iowa State in the 2015 NCAA tournament before losing to UCLA in the round of 32.

 His final season saw the Blazers win a conference title, but a loss in the conference tournament relegated them to the NIT.

 Stanford

 On March 25, 2016, Haase was named head coach at Stanford University, replacing Johnny Dawkins.
 In the 2017–18 season, Haase's second as head coach, he led Stanford to 11 conference wins, the most by the Cardinal since 2008.

 Haase was fired on March 14, 2024, after eight seasons, zero NCAA tournament appearances, and a 126–127 record.

+UNC Greensboro

+On March 18, 2026, Haase was named head coach at the University of North Carolina Greensboro, replacing Mike Jones.